 Determine The Type Of Funeral

-After death, the body is buried or cremated, depending on the preferences of the deceased.
+After death, the body is buried or cremated, depending on the deceased’s preferences.

 While burial has been the traditional approach to disposing of a dead body in the US, cremation rates nationwide have soared from 33.% in 2006 to 57.5% in 2021.
-To accommodate this growing preference, most funeral homes offer cremation in addition to burial services.
+Most funeral homes offer cremation and burial services to accommodate this growing preference.
 Cremation is a cheaper option than traditional burial.
 According to the National Funeral Directors Association (NFDA), a funeral with cremation and viewing costs $6,515 in 2021 vs. the median cost of a funeral with burial and viewing exceeds $7,848 or over $9,100 with a burial vault required in some states.

 The family often arranges a funeral service at a place of worship, the funeral home, or even the gravesite.
 The funeral or later memorial service usually reflects the deceased’s religious affiliations, culture, military service, or fraternal affiliation.

 While laws differ from state to state, most localities require that the dead be enclosed in a casket before burial.
 Funeral homes offer a line of caskets for purchase, although many prefer one brought in from elsewhere.
 Amazon, Costco, Walmart, and other online vendors will ship one right to the funeral home.

 For direct cremations, where there will be no viewing, neither embalming nor a casket is necessary.
 If there is to be a viewing, embalming is required to preserve the body, which must be in a coffin, which can be rented.